Nationals’ bullpen collapse gives Orioles 9-2 victory

 FIRST PITCH

 Ravens quarterback Lamar Jackson and former Maryland defensive back Darnell Savage, the first-round pick of the Packers, both threw ceremonial first pitches.
-Jackson lobbed a strike, and Savage bounced one in front of the plate.
+Jackson lobbed a strike , and Savage bounced one in front of the plate.

 GREAT EXPECTATIONS

-Orioles 2B Hanser Alberto left the team to be with his wife, who was due to give birth to the couple’s second child Wednesday.
-He was not placed on paternity leave, and manager Brandon Hyde expected Alberto to return on Friday
+Orioles 2B Hanser Alberto left the team to be with his wife, who gave birth to the couple’s second child Wednesday.
+He was not placed on paternity leave, and Hyde expected Alberto to return on Friday

 TRAINER’S ROOM